tehcmanmax/Uhelp/Project vision document.md

 @Hotovyi_do_vsioho_bot  (Готовий до всього):

-+ big informational database(from plan of action during the war till contacts of all people
+\+ big informational database(from plan of action during the war till contacts of all people

 connected with evacuation)

-+ big action functionallity to help Ukraine( humanitarian help, donation to the army, 		volunteering etc.)
+\+ big action functionallity to help Ukraine( humanitarian help, donation to the army, 		volunteering etc.)

-- no English support(only Ukrainian)
+\- no English support(only Ukrainian)

 @dytyna_ne_sama_bot (ДИТИНА НЕ САМА):

-+ a bit of English support(tab “For foreigners”
+\+ a bit of English support(tab “For foreigners”

-- lack of action and informational functionality
+\- lack of action and informational functionality

+**4. Product description (at least 3 modules / epics) **

+Module of accommodation searching
+- Hosts

+- Host seekers

+Module of informational portal

+- General information about the current state of the war

+- Links to donation platforms

+- List of telegram channels with news on Ukraine

+Module of contact to the admin

+Module of changing the language

+- English

+- Ukrainian

+- Polish

+Module of integration

+- Integration with Google services: Google maps, translator